The Dental Anxiety Clinic

 2. Hakeberg, M., Berggren, U., Grondahl, H.G.
 (1993).
 A radiographic study of dental health in adult patients with dental anxiety.
 Community Dental Oral Epidemiology, 21, 27-30.

-Aims of the clinic
+of the clinic

-Who will benefit?
+will benefit?

-Material to be covered
+to be covered

 Recent research & links